St Charles Streetcar Riders’ Guide: My New Orleans

 It’s worth riding the St Charles streetcar to just see the miles of gorgeous houses under the lush canopy of oaks, but if you want to make it an even better day out with some excellent food, here are our current recommended stops along the way: they’re arranged in geographical order, starting closest to downtown to furthest away, or roughly east to west.
 (If you’re using the Jazzy Pass mentioned above, you can visit as many of these as your stomach can, um, stomach!)

 - Mais Arepas: Columbian food: get off at the Erato stop and head one block north and one block west.
-(See a review here.
-Post from us coming soon!)
+They’re closed in between lunch and dinner, be mindful of that.

 - Pascal’s Manale: elegant, traditional, classic New Orleans fare and setting: get off at the Napoleon St. stop and walk three blocks north.
 You can then end your meal two blocks west at: